emard/dodecastar/README.md

 ![pictures](/pic/ws2812b-LED-string.jpg)

-Each star consists of 2 halves, so let's print 100 of them with transparent colorless filament (I recommend PET-G).
+Each star consists of 2 identical halves, so let's print 100 of them with transparent colorless filament (I recommend PET-G).
 Printing each half takes about 7 minutes.
 It will appear as icy-white.
 It would be ideal if it were really